Fox's Book of Martyrs

 and withdrawing from the Church assemblies; and instead thereof, frequenting

-to, or approving of any known Quaker, and the tenets and practices of Quakers,
+approving of any known Quaker, and the tenets and practices of Quakers, that

-that are opposite to the orthodox received opinions of the godly; and
+are opposite to the orthodox received opinions of the godly; and endeavoring to

-endeavoring to disaffect others to civil government and Church order, or
+disaffect others to civil government and Church order, or condemning the

-condemning the practice and proceedings of this court against the Quakers,
+practice and proceedings of this court against the Quakers, manifesting thereby

-manifesting thereby their complying with those, whose design is to overthrow
+their complying with those, whose design is to overthrow the order established

-this jurisdiction, shall give bond for their good behavior and appear at the
+shall give bond for their good behavior and appear at the next court,

-next court, continuing obstinate, and refusing to retract and reform the
+continuing obstinate, and refusing to retract and reform the aforesaid

-aforesaid opinions, they shall be sentenced to banishment, upon pain of death.
+opinions, they shall be sentenced to banishment, upon pain of death.
+And any

-And any one magistrate, upon information given him of any such person, shall
+one magistrate, upon information given him of any such person, shall cause him

-cause him to be apprehended, and shall commit any such person to prison,
+to be apprehended, and shall commit any such person to prison, according to his

-according to his discretion, until he come to trial as
+discretion, until he come to trial as aforesaid."

 It